hossein1376/YummyFingerFood/readme.md

   - Authenticated-Only visibility
   - Place Order based on the Menu models (ManyToMany relation)
   - User cannot view or modify other users' Orders
+  - Admin can disable the edit and delete for processed Orders
 - Accounts app
   - Custom User Model
   - Utilize Phone Number instead of username